Disservin/chess-library/docs/pages/move.md

 ## Other formats

 Sometimes you want to convert an internal move object into something else which, like a uci move string or into san notation.
-You can easily do this by using the functions inside `uci` namespace.
+You can easily do this by using the static functions on the `uci` class.

 ::: warning
 The `moveToSan`, `moveToLan` and `parseSan` functions are relatively new and might produce incorrect results.